Rohan-Ver-ma/Interactive-Data-Visualizer/README.md

 # DeckGL Map Visualization

-This project demonstrates how to create a map visualization using DeckGL with React and Javascript.
+This project demonstrates how to create a map visualization using DeckGL with React and Typescript.

 ## Final Output
 ![sample image](sampleimages/sample1.2.png)